FlavioAandres/daily-cli/README.md

 ## Configure for first time

-Create a file in your system ussing the following sintax
+Create a file in your system using the following sintax
 ```json
 {
     "interface": {